jamesdiacono/Replete/plugins/mcp/README.md

 # Replete MCP server

 A [Model Context Protocol](https://modelcontextprotocol.io/) server for [Replete](https://repletejs.org).
-It provides LLMs with tools to evaluate JavaScript in a variety of platforms including Deno, Node.js, and the browser.
+It provides LLM agents with tools to evaluate JavaScript in a variety of platforms including Deno, Node.js, and the browser.

 The source code for this server is in the Public Domain.

 ## Warning

-Code evaluated in any platform other than the browser (such as Deno) has uninhibited access to the filesystem, network, etc. Allowing your LLM to evaluate code using Replete is equivalent to giving it access to your terminal.
-To ensure LLM activity is properly sandboxed, Replete can be configured with only the browser REPL by passing  [`--which_deno=""`](https://github.com/jamesdiacono/Replete?tab=readme-ov-file#optionswhich_deno---which_deno) (assuming Replete is hosted by Deno, as it is by default).
+Code evaluated in any platform other than the browser (such as Deno) has uninhibited access to the filesystem, network, etc. Allowing your agent to evaluate code using Replete is equivalent to giving it access to your terminal.
+To ensure agent activity is properly sandboxed, Replete can be configured with only the browser REPL by passing  [`--which_deno=""`](https://github.com/jamesdiacono/Replete?tab=readme-ov-file#optionswhich_deno---which_deno) (assuming Replete is hosted by Deno, as it is by default).

 ## Installation